Why a data privacy strategy is vital

 Why data privacy strategy is essential moving forward

-Businesses that continue to ignore data privacy will likely find themselves involved in a costly, time-consuming game of catch-up in 2019.
+Businesses that continue to ignore data privacy will likely find themselves involved in a costly, time-consuming game of catch-up in the near future.
 Here are four reasons why.

 Reason 1: New Laws on the Horizon

-Today the U.S. Congress is considering three federal data privacy and protection laws, and this year several states, including Colorado, South Carolina, and Vermont, passed their own legislation, with others states following suit.
+The U.S. Congress is considering several federal data privacy and protection laws, and several states, including Colorado, South Carolina, and Vermont, have passed their own legislation, with others states following suit.
 Some companies that are not covered by either GDPR or CCPA may believe that they can now relax, but if current trends continue, nearly every U.S. company will probably be subject to some kind of data privacy legislation in the near future.

 Businesses also cannot rely solely on geographics to determine whether data privacy laws apply to them.
 Any for-profit U.S. business with a website, for example, almost certainly collects personal data of California residents who visit their site, and it is therefore subject to CCPA if it meets any of the three threshold requirements (over $25MM adjusted gross income; processes personal information of 50,000 or more California consumers, households or devices; or derives at least 50 percent of its annual revenue from selling personal information).